This guide is for patients who have undergone their breast surgery and require post operative advice and care during their first 7 days of recovery

 If you end up sleeping on your side from the second night, ensure you are elevated slightly higher with a double pillow, and ensure you do not place any body weight on your breasts .

-Bruising is common after a breast reduction surgery is performed.
+Bruising is common after a breast surgery is performed.
 If you have bruised instantly after surgery, while at the hospital, the likelihood is that you may recover quicker.
-Bruising is very minimal and is usually around the incision areas.
+Bruising is very minimal and is usually at the bottom of the crease, where the implant was inserted.

 Every patient’s defence mechanism to trauma is completely different and for this reason you may recover faster or slower that a person who you know has had this surgery before.